rpede/MobileProgramming24/_advanced_state/password_manager.md

 It can then encrypt and decrypt a vault with the key.

-It can be instantiated with different algorithms, but also provides a `Protection.saneDefaults()` to instantiate it with some sensible defaults.
+It can be instantiated with different algorithms, but also provides a `Protection.sensibleDefaults()` to instantiate it with some sensible defaults.
 Being able to change the algorithms allows you to instantiate it with a dummy implementation to speed up tests.